sudeepbogati7/sudeepbogati7/README.md

 - **Tools & Technologies**: Git, Docker, AWS Cloud Computing

 ## What I Do
 🚀 My expertise lies in building robust backend systems that power applications with reliability and speed.
-From designing database schemas to optimizing API endpoints, I enjoy every aspect of the backend development lifecycle.
+From designing database schemas to optimizing API endpoints, I enjoy every aspect of the full stack development lifecycle.

 ## Let's Connect
 I'm open to collaborating on projects or discussing tech topics.
 Feel free to reach out!
 I enjoy chatting with fellow developers and exploring new ideas together.